Jenna Rosenow

 Jenna Rosenow (born 5 January 1991) is an Australian television and film actress.
 After an early recurring role in children's television show Mako: Island of Secrets, Rosenow played Amber Turner in the soap opera Neighbours from 2013 to 2016.
 During her time in the serial, she received an Inside Soap Award nomination and appeared in the online spin-off Neighbours vs Zombies.
 After relocating to Los Angeles, Rosenow made guest appearances in Legends of Tomorrow and BH90210.
 She plays the recurring role of Kimber Watts in the 2021 Netflix drama Firefly Lane, and appears in the mystery drama series One of Us Is Lying.

 Early and personal life

 Rosenow was born on 5 January 1991.
 She grew up in Ballarat and attended school there.
 After her mother enrolled her sister, who has Asperger syndrome, in acting lessons at the Geelong Screen Actors to help with her social skills, Rosenow also fell in love with acting and was enrolled there too.
 The classes also helped to improve her confidence and she found she had a natural talent for acting.
 She travelled to Geelong every week for lessons, and her parents eventually moved there when she was 18.
 Rosenow worked in a gym, a café and in retail, before her acting career began.

 In 2015, Rosenow became an ambassador for Seeing Eye Dogs Australia.
-Rosenow has been in a relationship with actor Chris Milligan since 2013.
-They announced their engagement in January 2021.
+Rosenow was engaged to fellow actor Chris Milligan whom she met on the set of Neighbours in 2013.